RuojiWang/MEDToolBox/README.md

  * The GUI of the MEDToolBox is developed by using QT framework technology, the logic part of the system is based on VTK open source library.

  * **The system can be divided into interactor, renderer, render window and other components corresponding to data processing, rendering and display.
 If we look at the system from the functional view, The system can also be divided into the following five modes: file mode, measurement mode, guide plate mode, reflection mode and collision detection mode.
-Switch between the five modes can achieve a series of complex maxillofacial preoperative design and planning operation.**
+Switch between the five modes can achieve a series of complex craniomaxillofacial preoperative design and planning operation.**

  * **The five modes correspond to the five groups interactive menu, such design reference the architecture of VTK, making the structure of the entire system becomes more clear, more easy to maintain and less coupling.
 And such design also benefits the stability and robustness of the system.**

  * **Each interactor registers an event listener, when the there is a warning or error, the messages will be writed into system log, these message will help us restore use scene and maintenance the system.
 Each interactor inherit from the VTK interactive class while using QT signals and slots mechanism implementation of the right mouse button menu function.**

  * The following twelve pictures are divided into five groups, Each group contains two pictures, except the last one contains four pictures.
 The five groups of pictures show what the interface looks like when you interact in that mode respectively.
-The five modes from top to bottom are: file mode  which mainly deal with the import/export of maxillofacial data simple and data operation like merge and interaction mode operation, measurement mode which mainly deal with the measure of the maxillofacial data, reflection mode which mainly deal with anything about maxillofacial repair by using symmetry, collision detection mode which mainly deal with the collision detect of the maxillofacial data, guide plate mode which mainly deal with the fixation and defect of the maxillofacial data.
+The five modes from top to bottom are: file mode  which mainly deal with the import/export of craniomaxillofacial data simple and data operation like merge and interaction mode operation, measurement mode which mainly deal with the measure of the craniomaxillofacial data, reflection mode which mainly deal with anything about craniomaxillofacial repair by using symmetry, collision detection mode which mainly deal with the collision detect of the craniomaxillofacial data, guide plate mode which mainly deal with the fixation and defect of the craniomaxillofacial data.
 </small>

  <div align="center">